Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: MHD, magnetic field lines and reconnection

 where $\vec{v}\vec{j}$ and $\vec{j}\vec{v}$ are dyadic tensors [(with components $v_n j_m$ and $v_m j_n$)] and $\underline{\bf p}_{\rm e}$ is the electron stress tensor.
 Term \tc{i} on the right-hand side of this equation is the convective electric field, while the term \tc{ii} is the field associated with Ohmic dissipation caused by electron-ion collisions.
 The conductivity, $\sigma_{\rm e}$, is the inverse of the electrical resistivity, $\eta_{\rm }$.
 The next group of terms \tc{iii} describes the effects of electron inertia [(which is ignored in Eq.~(\ref{ohm-general}) as another approximation of Ohm's law, while the latter describes also simplifies pressure by assuming it to be isotropic).
-The next term, \tc{iv},] is the\indexit{Hall effect} Hall effect.
+The next term, \tc{iv},] is the\indexit{Hall!effect} Hall effect.
 Ion inertia is negligible because the large mass of the ions means that they do not contribute significantly to a change in the current density.
 Finally, the term \tc{v} includes the electron gyro-viscosity, which is considered by many to be important at [any point where the magnetic field vanishes, {\em i.e.,} at a] magnetic null.
-For a partially ionized plasma, collisions between charged particles and neutrals lead to additional terms associated with ambipolar\indexit{ambipolar diffusion} diffusion.
+For a partially ionized plasma, collisions between charged particles and neutrals lead to additional terms associated with ambipolar\indexit{ambipolar!diffusion} diffusion.

-Although all of the terms on the right-hand side of the generalized Ohm's law, other than the first, allow field lines to slip through the plasma, they do not all produce dissipation.
+Although all of the terms on the right-hand side of the generalized Ohm's law, other than the first, allow field lines to slip through the plasma, \indexit{reconnection!terms in generalized Ohm's law}they do not all produce dissipation.
 For example, the inertial terms in \tc{iii} do not cause the entropy of the plasma to increase.
 Thus, even though one may speak of inertial effects as creating an effective resistivity, this\indexit{resistivity and dissipation} resistivity does not necessarily lead to dissipation.

 Which terms are important in a particular situation depends not only upon the plasma parameters, but also upon the length and time scales for variations of these parameters.
 For magnetic reconnection, we normally want to know which non-ideal terms are likely to be significant within the current sheet where the frozen-flux condition is violated.
 Because each non-ideal ({\em i.e.,} diffusion) term in the generalized Ohm's law contains either a spatial or temporal gradient, we can estimate the significance of any particular term by computing the gradient scale-length, $L_{\rm t}$, required to make the term as large as the value of the convective electric field, $\frac{1}{c}\vec{v} \times \vec{B}$, outside the diffusion region.